gittygitlab/empirestate-light-display/readme.md

 5. Once you have made the change, save the file by pressing CTRL + X, followed by Y, then ENTER.

-6. We can now re-initialize the Raspberry Pi’s swap file by running the command below. sudo dphys-swapfile setup
+6. We can now re-initialize the Raspberry Pis swap file by running the command below. sudo dphys-swapfile setup

 7. With the swap now recreated to the newly defined size, we can now turn the swap back on.